 This course is a study of basic computer applications that are used in machining industries.
-Topics will include word processing, ASCII text editing, spreadsheets, locating information on the internet, and serial communication concepts.
-(Prerequisites: MTT 120, MAT 101 or MAT 155)
+Topics will include word processing, ASCII text editing, spreadsheets, locating information on the internet and serial communication concepts.
+(Prerequisites: MTT 152, MAT 170, MTT 120)